A step-by-step guide on annulment in the Philippines.

 There is a difference between church annulment and civil annulment in the Philippines.

-Civil annulment is recognized in the court of law.
-But if you were married in the Catholic church you have to file for church annulment.
+The court of law recognizes civil annulment.
+However, if you married in the Catholic church, you must file for a church annulment.

 Also, if you had a church annulment without a civil annulment but you are still legally married (in the eyes of the law).
 The most important, a church annulment requires much less financial strain for the petitioner.
 As it does not cost as much as a civil annulment.